kaul-vineet/DriveSafe/README.md

   - On your iPhone, open "Settings".
   - Go to "General" >>  "About".
   - Tap on "Name".
+  - Write doen the name of the phone.
-  - Change the "Name" of your phone to something unique *e.g. your initials*.
+   - Change the "Name" of your phone to something **unique** *e.g. your initials*.
 <img src="https://github.com/kaul-vineet/DriveSafe-sf/blob/master/images/IMG_1DDDAA6A93B9-1.jpeg">